Introduction

 - Equipment Interchange Receipt (EIR)

-Why it’s Important to be EDI compliant for Shipping Industries
+Why it’s Important to be EDI compliant for Logistics Industries

 A recent survey data shows that poor integration overall led to 14% of companies losing $1 million or more in 2021, and nearly 1 in 4 lost $500,000 or more

-Shipping/Logistics companies that aren’t EDI compliant are going to soon realize how quickly fines can add up.
+Logistics companies that aren’t EDI compliant will soon realize how quickly fines can add up.
 Going one step further, besides costing your company money, non-compliance impacts the trust companies have built with trading partners, jeopardizing those relationships, and lowering the competitive threshold.

-How to Get Started With EDI for Shipping Industry
+How to Get Started With EDI in the Logistics Industry

 Here are the steps to get started with EDI,